Maple-Lazuli/Project-1/README.md

-# Using crime and demographic driven decisions
+# Crime and demographic driven decisions

 ## Introduction
 I just moved to the United States and I thought this would be a great opportunity to try to predict crime in some of the cities I was looking at living in.
 I prefer to live in the city with the lowest crimes of course!